Joining Our School

 If you are considering sending your child to St Luke’s CofE Primary School, we strongly recommend that you arrange a visit to the school.

 During your visit, you be given time to enjoy a tour of the school site and have an opportunity to meet a senior member of staff, who will be happy to answer any questions you may have.

-We will be holding open mornings/afternoons on the following dates:
+We will be holding informal tours on the following dates: